ThePalaceProject/web-patron/README.md

 Two rules keep this working:

 1. **The `ns` option is what routes the key.** `i18next-cli` reads it during extraction and writes the key to `common.json` instead of `translations.json`.
 Forget it and the key silently lands in the default namespace, where the other components cannot share it.
-2. **A new namespace must be registered in three places**: the `ns` array in [next-i18next.config.js](next-i18next.config.js), `translationNamespaces` in [src/dataflow/withAppProps.ts](src/dataflow/withAppProps.ts) (both the static and the server-side variant), and the namespace map in [src/test-utils/mockUseTranslation.ts](src/test-utils/mockUseTranslation.ts).
-A namespace missing from `withAppProps.ts` is never serialized to the client.
+2. **A new namespace must be registered in three places**: the `ns` array in [next-i18next.config.js](next-i18next.config.js), `TRANSLATION_NAMESPACES` in [src/dataflow/translationProps.ts](src/dataflow/translationProps.ts), and the namespace map in [src/test-utils/mockUseTranslation.ts](src/test-utils/mockUseTranslation.ts).
+A namespace missing from `TRANSLATION_NAMESPACES` is never serialized to the client.

 ### Interpolation